csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 #.
 If you currently have a solution open in the IDE, close that solution.
 #.
 Use the IDE file menu to locate and re-open HelloWorld program.
 #.
 Build the program.
 #.
 Try to find `Clean solution`.
-Cleaning is the action of removing all generated files.
+Cleaning is the action of removing all generated files (e.g. the compiled program).
 #.
 Close `Solution Explorer` or `Explorer` and make sure you can re-open it.
 #.
 Try to change the font size of your editor window.